ucdavis-bioinformatics-training/2025-June-RNA-Seq-Analysis/data_reduction/01-preproc_htstream_mm.md

     ```

     * *What parameters are needed to:*
-        1. provide a reference to hts_SeqScreener and
+        1. provide a reference to hts_SeqScreener and (-s)
-        1. count but not screen occurrences?
+        1. count but not screen occurrences? (-r)

 1. Run HTStream on the small test set.